mcpomm/greenhouse/soil-temperature/README.md

 $ ampy --port /dev/cu.SLAB_USBtoUART put main.py
 ```

-# Use this module with Rpi
+# Use this module with GOLANG

 ## build